Camp Fire Inland Northwest values each camper and seeks to support their physical, mental, and emotional health while at

-Health History is recorded through our enrollment system and is due 2 weeks before the start of each youth's first camp session.
-This allows our staff to prepare for and attend to the needs of each camper; it includes information about medication, dietary restrictions and allergies, immunizations, and medical conditions.
+Our Health History Management system allows our staff to prepare for and attend to the needs of your camper; this includes information about medication, dietary restrictions and allergies, immunizations, and medical conditions.
 The Health history form will be activated on March 15th.
-Campers will not be admitted to camp without current Health History information; completion is required annually.
-Following enrollment this form will be available to fill out in your account under the forms and documents section.
+Campers will not be admitted to camp without current Health history information; completion is required annually.

-Physical exams are recommended every two years, but are not required.
-Please feel free to contact us with any concerns you may have so we can help make sure each camper's experience is a positive one.
+Physical exams are recommended every tow years, but are not required.
+Please feel free to contact us with any concerns you may have so we can help make your camper's experience a positive one.

 Youth of all background and abilities are welcome in Camp Fire programs.
 Our staff will work with families to ensure a successful experience, whether it's in a school-year program, day camp, or overnight camp.
 We encourage families to be open with us about your camper's needs, so that we can determine how best to support your camper.

 While the Health History addresses a portion of the physical health of your camper, this form addresses the physical, mental, and emotional health of your campers.
 This required form is due no later than 2 weeks prior to start of your first session.
 To access the Inclusion Assessment, please login to your account and go to Forms & Documents; this form will be available March 15th.

 Your camper's physical and mental health information is kept as secure as possible, shared only with Health Care Staff and those who work directly with your camper.

 In the interest of our camper community, and as advised by federal, state, and local health agencies, we require all youth, all staff, and families who attend Camp Fire camps to be immunized in compliance with Washington or Idaho State School Requirements, as applicable to each camp’s location.